jvnte/covid-19-prediction-api/README.md

 uvicorn api:api --reload
 ```

 Access FastAPI UI by open your browser at http://127.0.0.1:8000/docs.
-Open the POST method tab and click on *Try it out*.
+Open the POST method tab and click on `Try it out`.
 You can manipulate the JSON request body as you desire.
-Clicking on *Execute* does the following:
+Clicking on `Execute` does the following:

 - Make an API call to [STATWORX COVID-19 API](https://github.com/STATWORX/covid-19-api) to fetch the latest data
-- Check whether the desired model has already been trained at *pred_start* and trains it if is has not been trained
+- Check whether the desired model has already been trained at `models/your_model_name/your_prediction_date` and trains it if is has not been trained
 - Dumps the new model in `models/your_model_name/your_prediction_date/your_model_name.pkl`
 - Makes prediction using your desired prediction horizon